mhallerud/multiplex_wormhole/docs/7_OptimizationProcess.md

      For `deltaG=True` : `T_INIT = [-2*log10(MEAN_DIMER / MAX_DIMER) + 1] / 10`, `T_INIT<0.03 --> T_INIT=0.03`
    Values are given these lower limits to allow some hill-climbing.
 5. The final temperature is set as provided.
-By default, this value is nearly 0 so that the end of each cycle is running simple iterative improvement:
+By default, this value is nearly 0 so that the end of each cycle is running a greedy algorithm:
     `T_FINAL = 0.001`

 Here's a plot showing the functional form of `T_INIT` based on common `MEAN_DIMER` & `MAX_DIMER` values: